justsml/dans-blog/content/posts/2015-03-10--stop-the-angularjs-hate/index.md

 ## Stop OVER-Angular.JSification

-> “If your only tool is a hammer, then every problem looks like a nail.”
+> "If your only tool is a hammer, then every problem looks like a nail."
 >
 > - old adage